ClaudiaEsp/inet/doc/Reading_matrices.rst

     [ 1, 0, 2 ]
     [ 1, 0, 0 ]

-Note that the electrical synapse is only marked once in the matrix (element (2,3) because electrical synapses lack directionality.
+Note that the electrical synapse is only marked once in the matrix element (2,3) because electrical synapses lack directionality.
 Thus the matrix above could be also represented as:

 ::

     [ 0, 1, 3 ]
-    [ 1, 0, 1 ]
+    [ 1, 0, 0 ]
     [ 1, 2, 0 ]

 The element (1,3) is an electrical synapse and a chemical synapse from cell1 to cell3.
-Due to the lack of directionality of the electrical synapse, the matrix could be also represented as:
+Note that if the chemical synapse is from cell3 to cell1, the matrix will be writen as:

 ::

     [ 0, 1, 1 ]
-    [ 1, 0, 1 ]
+    [ 1, 0, 0 ]
     [ 3, 2, 0 ]

 Matrices are stored as ASCII files of the form ``<filename>.syn``.
 The